meilisearch/meilisearch-rails/README.md

 #### Custom primary key

-By default, the primary key is based on your record’s id.
-You can change this behavior specifying the `primary_key:` option.
+By default, the primary key is based on your record's id.
+You can change this behavior by specifying the `primary_key:` option.

 Note that the primary key must have a **unique value**.